-Our Yala Peak Climbing itinerary has been designed by veteran climbers and is managed with utmost consideration to safety.
+Yala Peak Climbing Package has been designed by veteran climbers and is managed with utmost consideration to safety.
 We ensure that this package adheres to protecting your comfort and well-being.
 We do this by ascending slowly, and not spending too long at too high of altitudes.
-In addition, Yala Peak Climbing can be experienced by adventurers little experience.
+In addition, Yala Peak Climbing can be experienced by little experience in the Himalaya.
 Do not let the idea of climbing a peak scare you away.
 It is technically difficult, but you will be adequately trained and guided before and during the summit.

 Behind the Everest and Annapurna regions, Langtang rates as the third most well-known trekking spot in Nepal.
-Still, there are few trekkers and climbers that visit.
+Still, there are few trekkers and climbers visit this region.
 Yala Peak (5,732 meters / 18,806 feet) is especially underrated.
 Cling to the nearly vertical wall that leads to the Yala Peak summit.
 With your adrenaline pumping, look at the glacial valley below you.
 It is a most magnificent sight.

 Like all climbing peaks in Nepal, we start out with a multiple-day journey through picturesque landscapes.
 In this case, we move through the Langtang Valley.
 Our trail passes small villages next to terraced hillsides, following the Langtang River along the way.
 We are put at ease by the flowing river, lush forests, and the chirping of birds.